hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/24_TILAK_THE_SCHOLAR.md

 H. W. Nevinson.

-npHE scholar in politics is either a remarkable fail- lure or an extraordinary success.
+The scholar in politics is either a remarkable failure or an extraordinary success.
 In the scholar's temperament, hesitency, lack of strong will-power, im- patience and petulance usually form the chief mgrcdi- ents.
 His knowledge of men is limited ; his grasp of